mynameisrufus/devski/README.md

 Devski enables you dev with the following on your development machine:

-* .dev domain using pow
+* .dev domain using boxen
 * https
 * create a vhost with a single command